-The xxxxxxxxxx has been delegated by the Council to grant, suspend and refuse licences.
-In practice this power is restricted to the immediate suspension/revocation of licences in the interests of public safety, and the granting of licences where there are no criminal or other concerns that give rise to doubts over the applicant's suitability to hold a licence.
+The Licensing Committee and in turn the Licensing and Appeals Sub Committee has been delegated by the Council to grant, suspend and refuse licences.
+This typically applies to cases concerning suspension/revocation of licences and the determination of applications to grant licences, where there are criminal convictions or other concerns that give rise to doubts over the applicant's suitability to hold a licence.

-In addition the xxxxxxxxx is delegated to appoint and authorise inspectors and officers to investigate and discharge statutory duties.
+In addition the Chief Executive is delegated to appoint and authorise inspectors and officers to investigate and discharge statutory duties.
 These officers include the Council's Licensing Manager, Assistant Licensing Officers and authorised Vehicle Examiners.
 Such authorised powers include the issuing of warnings, suspension notices, STOP notices and the issuing of Enforcement Penalty Points.